 The training, testing, validation and overall regression values are depicted in figure above.
 The forecasting results for the different stocks are now presented.
+The Apple and Tesla stock forecasting results have been shown here.
 The MAPE indicates the percentage error.
-The stocks chosen are depicted next: